eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 used by the Credential Issuer to resolve the client's DID to obtain cryptographic material for validation and credential binding.

-The ID Token MUST contain a `access_token` claim that is a bearer token granting write privileges for the requested VCs into the client's `Credential Service` as defined by the [Verifiable Presentation Protocol specification](verifiable.presentation.protocol.md)
+The ID Token MUST contain a `token` claim that is a bearer token granting write privileges for the requested VCs into the client's `Credential Service` as defined by the [Verifiable Presentation Protocol specification](verifiable.presentation.protocol.md)

-The ID Token MAY contain an `access_token` claim as defined in the [Base Identity Protocol Specification](identity.protocol.base.md)  claim that can be used by the issuer to resolve Verifiable Presentations (VP) the client is required to hold for issuance of the requested VCs.
+The ID Token MAY contain an `token` claim as defined in the [Base Identity Protocol Specification](identity.protocol.base.md)  claim that can be used by the issuer to resolve Verifiable Presentations (VP) the client is required to hold for issuance of the requested VCs.